-The protocol is imported to the instrument and it is available on the list of protocols.
+The protocol is imported to the instrument and it is available in the list of protocols.
+It is also possible to import protocols from the Wellwash instrument.

-Exporting protocols as text files
+Exporting a protocol as text file

 You can export a protocol as a text file to a USB memory device.
-The text file has information about the protocol, such as the name, the steps and their parameters, modification date, wash head, well type and well offset.
+The text file has information about the protocol, such as the name, the steps and their parameters, modification date, wash head, well type, and well offset.

-1. Insert the USB memory device (Figure 35).
+1. Insert the USB memory device (Figure 7-41).

-Go to the Protocol row in the Main menu and press the OK button.
+2. Select the Protocol row in the Main menu and press the OK button.
 The list of protocols appears.

-Select the protocol you want to export.
+3. Select the protocol you want to export.